Build user generated content that matters for your store

 Don’t worry, you don’t have to write individual emails to your customers manually requesting them to write reviews.
 TargetBay’s Reviews and Q&A tool can automate this task for you.
 Every time a customer completes an order, TargetBay pops up a review request with options to give star ratings as well as descriptive reviews.
 You can integrate TargetBay with your WooCommerce store.
 It also fully integrates with several other eCommerce platforms including Magento, Shopify, and BigCommerce.

 Having customers tell their stories and their own reviews about a product is nice but frequently buyers have specific questions that need to be answered.
 Providing a Q&A capability like the one in TargetBay’s platform helps prospects who may have doubts.
 Letting your prospects ask questions to real users and letting them see real user replies is one of the best ways to help your prospects convert.

-Of course connecting past buyers to future prospects is a good way to create user-generated content about the product as well.
-It can easily doubles up as a FAQ section that can dispel most concerns about a product.
+Of course, connecting past buyers to future prospects is a good way to create user-generated content about the product as well.
+It can easily double up as a FAQ section that can dispel most concerns about a product.
 Most importantly, many answers sometimes point out important features that may have been missed out in reviews.

 Amazon also does this right with its ‘Customer Questions and Answers’ section.